joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

 </div>

-During prefill the prompt tokens are already known, so many positions can go through together.
-During generation each token has to be sampled before the next one exists, so a single sequence contributes one row per pass. `-ub` is a ceiling that prefill actually reaches and that single-stream decode almost never does.
+During prefill the prompt tokens are already known, so many positions can go into one ubatch.
+During generation each token has to be sampled before the next one exists, so a single sequence contributes one row per ubatch. `-ub` is a ceiling that prefill actually reaches and that single-stream decode almost never does.
+That is the answer to the question I started with: the knob was never about how many conversations you have, so having only one does not make it irrelevant.

-Worth noting the rows are not padded up to `n_ubatch`.
+Worth noting a ubatch is not padded up to `n_ubatch`.
 The graph is built for the actual token count, so a one-token decode really is a one-row matmul rather than one real row and 127 zeros.